cnkuangshi/LightCTR/README.md

 ![Alt text -w135](./LightCTR_LOGO.png)
 ## LightCTR Overview
-LightCTR is a lightweight and scalable framework that combines mainstream algorithms of Click-Through-Rate prediction based Machine Learning, Philosophy of parameter server and Ring-AllReduce collective communication.
+LightCTR is a lightweight and scalable framework that combines mainstream algorithms of Click-Through-Rate prediction based machine learning, philosophy of Parameter Server and Ring-AllReduce collective communication.
 The library is suitable for sparse data and designed for large-scale distributed model training.

 Meanwhile, LightCTR is also an open source project that oriented to code readers.
 The clear execution logic will be of significance to leaners on machine-learning related field.